panphora/panphora/content/post/ch-1-abmad.md

 +++

-*When the sky falls, don't try to pick it up, just keep walking*
+*When the sky falls, don't try to pick it up, just keep walking.*

 **What I worked on today:**